A player and coach’s journey from chemotherapy to HR Derby

 Gallo was also an All-Star in 2019, and there was talk about him being in the Home Run Derby then, but he was coming off an oblique strain and didn’t want to risk hurting himself again.
 But he did go deep on the only pitch he saw in the game.

-Gallo hit his 24th homer on Saturday and walked three more times, raising his MLB-leading total to 72, in an 11-inning loss to Oakland Before going homerless Friday night, when did walk twice, Gallo had been the first Rangers player ever with 10 homers in a 10-game stretch.
+Before going homerless Friday night, when he did have two more walks to increase his MLB-leading total to 69, Gallo had been the first Rangers player ever with 10 homers in a 10-game stretch.
+He had 23 overall.

 Beasley is in his seventh season as the Rangers’ third base coach.
 He was the first assistant hired by previous manager Jeff Bannister and was retained when Chris Woodward, fresh off two World Series appearances as third base coach with the Los Angeles Dodgers, became the Texas manager after the 2018 season.